-Payments not made straight to your university may raise complications with financial aid or scholarship that you receive.
+Payments not made straight to your university may raise complications with financial aid or scholarships that you receive.

 - Can all years study abroad?

-Most colleges require students to be at least in their junior or senior year to participate in study abroad.
+Most colleges require students to be at least in their junior or senior year to participate in their study abroad programs.